martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 	SOME_LABEL:
 	doSomething();

+## Classes and structs

+Ordering of access specifiers should be as follows:
+- private
+- protected
+- public

+Ordering of class members should be as follows:
+- `friend`
+- nested classes, enums, structs
+- typedefs
+- const members
+- member variables
+- functions

+For non-compound types it's preffered to have getters and setters for member variables.

+Forward declare types wherever applicable.

+Structs should be used whenever the member variables are independently mutable.
+Examples:

+	struct Vehicle
+	{
+		public:
+			int mNumWheels;
+			float mHorsepower;
+	}

+as opposed to

+	class Vehicle
+	{
+		private:
+			float mHorsepower
+			float mFuelConsumption

+		public:
+			void SetHorsepower(float value)
+			{
+				mHorsepower = value;
+				mFuelConsumption = mHorsepower * 0.3f;
+			}
+	}

+Don't put code that can fail inside constructors.

+## Header files

+Header files should contain only function declarations.
+Exception to this rule are getters and setters which can be written in a single line.

+Good:

+	SomeType* GetSomething() { return mSomething; }

+Bad:

+	void SetSomething(const SomeType& something) { mSomething = something; TestSomething(mSomething); }

+Inline templates can be left inside header files but they should be physically separated from the definitions.

+Always include everything you need, don't rely on implicit includes.

+The ordering of the header files, from top to bottom, should be as follows:

+- The mandatory precompiled header (if applicable)
+- The header file corresponding to the current CPP file.
+- Project header files (#include "")
+- External header files (#include <>)

+## Casting

+C-style casts are forbidden.
+Most of the time you will be upcasting using `static_cast` and downcasting using `dynamic_cast`.
+If you're tempted to use `const_cast` make sure you're using it for the right reasons.
+Avoid using `reinterpret_cast` unless absolutely necessary.

 ## Commenting

 Write comments in header files.
 Do not try to explain **how** a function works in the comments.
 Instead, write the purpose and intention of the function and what's the expected result.